muratk5n/thirdwave/en/README.md

 Electric cables are an inefficient way of transporting energy.
 Strong winds can damage wires easily.
 A clean gas pipeline is very close or under the ground, and a robust construction, would not be harmed by adverse weather easily.
-Also transmits power 10 times faster at eighth the cost.
+Also transmits power 10 times faster at 8th the cost.

 "Storm Eunice batters Europe..
 More than 100,000 people were hit by